Kaymer takes control at treacherous Pinehurst

 The American left-hander, who has been a runner-up in his national championship a record six times, ground out an even-par 70 in the opening round to finish five strokes off the pace.

-"I drove it great," said five-times major winner Mickelson, whose most recent runner-up finish at the U.S. Open came last year at Merion.
+"I drove it great," said British Open champion Mickelson, who would become the sixth player to complete a career grand slam of the four majors with victory this week.
 "Every time I hit driver, I hit the fairway.

 "I putted OK but didn't make the ones you need to make, the 15, 20-footers, you need to have a good round."